supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. On the *Threat policies* dashboard, select **Preset Security Policies**.

-    >**Note:** If you receive the message popup on "Learn about preset security policies". please click on cancel.

     >**Note:** If you receive the message *"Client Error - An error occurred when retrieving preset security policies.
 Please try again later."* Select **OK** to continue.
 Refresh your browser using **Ctrl+F5**.

 1. On the **Learn about preset security policies** *pop-out* page, select **Cancel**.